fastapi/fastapi/docs/en/docs/tutorial/header-params.md

 So, you can use `user_agent` as you normally would in Python code, instead of needing to capitalize the first letters as `User_Agent` or something similar.

-If for some reason you need to disable automatic conversion of underscores to hyphens, set the parameter `convert_underscores` of `Header` to `False`:
+If for some reason you need to disable automatic conversion of underscores to hyphen, set the parameter `convert_underscores` of `Header` to `False`:

 ```Python hl_lines="10"
 {!../../../docs_src/header_params/tutorial002.py!}